egovernments/municipal-services/firenoc/README.md

 ### Swagger API Contract

-Please refer to the [Swagger API contarct](https://editor.swagger.io/?url=https://raw.githubusercontent.com/egovernments/municipal-services/master/firenoc-services/docs/contract/fire_noc_contract.yaml#!/) for Fire-NOC service to understand the structure of APIs and to have visualization of all internal APIs.
+Please refer to the [Swagger API contarct](https://editor.swagger.io/?url=https://raw.githubusercontent.com/egovernments/municipal-services/master/firenoc/docs/contract/fire_noc_contract.yaml#!/) for Fire-NOC service to understand the structure of APIs and to have visualization of all internal APIs.

 ## Service Details

 **MDMS COnfiguration**

-Firenoc service makes calls to mdms to fetch required masters.
+Firenoc makes calls to mdms to fetch required masters.
 These are significant in validations of application.

    | Fire-NOC masters                                                                                                                           | Description                                                                                                    |